 - Beans and legumes

-- Nightshades – tomatoes, potatoes (except for sweet potatoes), eggplant, peppers, goji berries, ashwagandha (herb that helps balance adrenals), paprika and other nightshade spices
+- Nightshades – tomatoes, potatoes (except for sweet potatoes), eggplant, peppers, goji berries, ashwagandha (herb that helps balance adrenals and thyroid), paprika and other nightshade spices

 - Seaweed and other sea vegetables*